roboconf/roboconf.github.io/en/roadmap.md

 	* Add fine-grained quotas for the autonomic on the DM's side.
 	* Handle complex combinations of events to trigger a reaction.
 	* Support the live update of thresholds (in the agent's autonomic) through the web console.
+	* Make RabbitMQ optional (alternative HTTP-based messaging for new beginners).

 * **After January 2016**